 Introduction

-What Donobu is and how it extends Playwright with AI-driven test automation and self-healing capabilities.
+What the Donobu Playwright Extension is and how it extends Playwright with AI-driven test automation and self-healing capabilities.

-At its core, Donobu is a drop-in extension for Playwright that adds AI-driven test automation to your existing test suite.
+The Donobu Playwright Extension is a drop-in extension for Playwright that adds AI-driven test automation to your existing test suite.
 It augments the standard Playwright Page object with new methods — most importantly page.ai() — that let you write browser tests in plain English rather than hand-coding every click, input, and assertion.

 What problem does it solve?